Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ---

 # Docker
-The Commit-Boost program generates a dynamic `docker-compose.yml` file using the provided `.toml` config file.
+The Commit-Boost program generates a `cb.docker-compose.yml` file from the provided `.toml` config file.
 This is the recommended approach as Docker provides sandboxing of the containers from the rest of your system.

 ## Init